elymsyr/iris-recognition-old/README.md

 - [Contact](#contact)

 ## Development
-- [ ] **Improved Iris Analysis**: Improved extraction of features from iris images and creating a dictionary for recognition.
+- [ ] **Improved Iris Analysis**: Improving analyze speed and extraction of features from iris images and creating a dictionary for recognition.
-- [ ] **Iris Comparison in Real-Time**: Comparing extracted iris features to recognize individuals in real-time.
 - [ ] **Performance Improvements**: Enhancements for recognition performance and speed, especially under suboptimal camera conditions.
 - [x] **Database Integration**: Save and retrieve iris data using a database.
+  - [ ] Optimization for fast query
-- [ ] **Future Development**: Plans to create a GUI or mobile app for dynamic use.
+- [ ] **Future Developments**: Plans to create a GUI or mobile app for dynamic and in real-time use.

 ## Installation
 #### 1. Clone the repository: